Jlagerstrom12/Active-Directory-Using-VirtualBox/README.md

     * Change the **Computer name** to `Client1`.
     * Under "Member of", select **Domain:** and type `mydomain.com`.
     * Click "OK".
     * A window will pop up asking for credentials.
 Enter the username and password of an account authorized to join computers to the domain.
-You can use the **non-admin user account** you added to `names.txt` (e.g., `jmatakor` if your name was Josh Matakor) and the `Password1` password.
+You can use the **non-admin user account** you added to `names.txt` (e.g., `jlagerstrom` if your name was JJ Lagerstrom) and the `Password1` password.
 (Alternatively, your `a-YourUserName` admin account would also work).
     * Click "OK".
 You should see a "Welcome to the mydomain.com domain" message.
 Click "OK".
     * Click "OK" to restart the computer.
 Click "Close", then "Restart Now".